Maximilian MoserProfessor of Physiology at the Medical University of Graz, author, Director of the Human Research Institute – Weiz, Austria

 Stefan Wirnsberger (University of Applied Arts)

-Teenagers, of course, aren’t usually all that keen on meditative music and botanical explanations.
-What a pleasant surprise, then, during our project in Vienna with the class from the Gymnasium am Augarten!
-A group of enthusiastic young people—just the kind of students a teacher really hopes for.
+Pupils going through puberty aren’t usually exactly keen on meditative music and botanical explanations.
+So what a pleasant surprise it was during our project in Vienna with the class from the Gymnasium am Augarten!
+A group of enthusiastic young people – exactly the sort you’d hope for as a teacher.

-Paul Lukas Wagner, the son of a good friend and a dedicated teacher at this school, had contacted me some time ago and asked if we could spontaneously organize a project featuring the music of plants as part of the school’s art week—and perhaps even create graphic images inspired by this music.
-Thanks to the support of the Software AG Foundation, we were actually able to carry out the project on short notice.
-Stefan Wirnsberger from the University of Applied Arts in Vienna documented the project with film footage and photos, which were then graphically altered and became the subject of an exhibition at Cafe Wallenstein and are scheduled to be shown at the Climate Biennale on Karlsplatz in Vienna (Music of Trees).
-An important goal of our projects is, after all, to foster a bond between young people and plants through music and thereby also to foster an understanding of the importance of biodiversity.
+Paul Lukas Wagner, the son of a good friend and a dedicated teacher at this school, had contacted me some time ago to ask whether we could organise a spontaneous project featuring the music of plants as part of the school’s Art Week, and perhaps even create visual artworks inspired by this music.
+Thanks to the support of the Software AG Foundation, we were actually able to carry out the project at short notice.
+Stefan Wirnsberger from the University of Applied Arts in Vienna documented the project with film footage and photographs, which were then graphically altered and formed the basis of an exhibition at Café Wallenstein, as well as being shown at the Climate Biennale on Karlsplatz in Vienna (Music of Trees).
+After all, a key aim of our projects is to foster a bond between young people and plants through music, and thereby also to foster an understanding of the importance of biodiversity.

 Photo: Christian MICHAEL

-Since this was our team’s first public project, we had practiced a bit the night before and set up the equipment at the artists’ café “Das Wallenstein.”
-The plan was for the project to take place primarily outdoors in Augarten Park, but heavy rain was forecast… and it did pour!
-Fortunately, there was a break in the rain in the morning, and the tall maple tree by the roadside had a few fresh leaves on its lower trunk, so we were able to let a tree have its say (or rather, make its music), but more on that later…
+As this was our team’s first public project, we’d practised a little the evening before and set up the equipment at the artists’ café ‘Das Wallenstein’.
+The plan was for the project to take place mainly outdoors in Augarten Park, but torrential rain was forecast… and pour it did!
+Fortunately, there was a break in the rain in the morning, and the tall maple by the roadside had a few fresh leaves on its lower trunk, so we were able to let a tree have its say (or rather, make its music) – but more on that later…

-After a brief introduction, during which I spoke about the background of plant music and explained our measurement principle, a somewhat dusty houseplant was brought out and placed in the care of the students.
-Even during the introduction, the students’ interest and excitement were palpable: “Will plants make real music?”
+After a brief introduction, during which I spoke about the background to the music of plants and explained our measurement method, a somewhat dusty houseplant was brought out and entrusted to the pupils’ care.
+Even during the introduction, the young people’s interest and excitement were palpable: “Will plants actually make music?”

 Photo: Stefan Wirnsberger